 Section 8.
 Nothing herein should be deemed as foreclosing the parties from attempting to adjust the grievance informally and without using the foregoing formal grievance procedure.
 While actively attempting to adjust a grievance informally, the Union may withhold the filing of a formal grievance without prejudice or claim that the grievance is untimely if mutually agreed in writing.
 At any step of this procedure the Employer representative is not precluded from utilizing such information devices as personal meetings, conferences, or other fact-finding methods where appropriate.
 The Employer representative may initiate such measures or he/she may do so upon request of the grievant, his/her Union representatives, or the Union.
-Similarly, if a grievance arises concerning any matters which the Employer's representatives at the earlier steps of the grievance procedure do not have authority to correct, the grievance may be initiated at the appropriate step of the grievance procedure which would allow the grievance to be considered by the person who has the initial authority to take the requested corrective action.
+Similarly, if a grievance arises concerning any matters which the Employer's representatives at the earlier steps of the grievance procedure which would allow the grievance to be considered by the person who has the initial authority to take the requested corrective action.